easypropertylistings/Easy-Property-Listings/readme.txt

 == Changelog ==

+= 3.4 August XX, 2019 =

+* Tweak: Removed listing meta compatibility files as they redundant from EPL version 1.3.

 = 3.3.5 July 30, 2019 =

 * New: Reset settings to default values tool page added viewable with &dev=true added to tools page URL.